Hawaiian Words to Know for Your Vacation

-We've come up with some common Hawaiian words to know for your vacation.
+We've found some common Hawaiian words to know for your vacation.
 Hawaii is the only U.S. state with two official languages, Hawaiian and English.
-And although Hawaiian was once widely used conversationally, today it’s common to see and hear just a small percentage of the language.
+Although Hawaiian was once widely used in conversation today, seeing and hearing just a tiny percentage of the language is common.
 Locals interject words and phrases in conversation and songs, and street and place names often appear in Hawaiian.
 You may also hear a pidgin form of Hawaiian, which combines elements of both vocabularies.

 Interesting Fact About the Alphabet